filterpaper/qmk_userspace/readme.md

 # Building with GitHub Actions
-This userspace can also be built with [GitHub Actions](https://docs.github.com/en/actions).
+This userspace can be built with [GitHub Actions](https://docs.github.com/en/actions).
 Workflow for building this space is in the [build-qmk.yml](.github/workflows/build-qmk.yml) file.
-It will setup an Ubuntu container, clone the QMK firmware repository, this userspace, and run `qmk compile` on keyboards listed in the workflow matrix.
-Compiled firmware files can be downloaded in the output zip.
+It will setup an Ubuntu container, checkout the QMK `develop` branch and this userspace, and compile firmware listed in the workflow build matrix.
+There is also a separate [build-crkbd.yml](.github/workflows/build-crkbd.yml) workflow with Corne-specific build matrix.
+Compiled firmware files can be downloaded in compressed zip files within the Actions tab on GitHub.